Top 10 Reasons to Visit The Netherlands

 ⇒ Traveling to The Netherlands?
 Check out this guide to 3 days in Amsterdam!

-5. Lots of activities for kids
+Lots of activities for your kids

-The Netherlands is a fun destination for visit and very suitable for family travel.
+The Netherlands is a fun destination to visit and very suitable for family travel.
 The relatively short distances make it possible to see lots in just a few days and the excellent railway system allows you to easily reach all parts of the country.
-Especially in the larger cities you’ll find great child-friendly café’s with play areas for the kids, The Netherlands has a huge number of large zoos and amusement parks and most museums offer activities for kids.
+Especially in the larger cities, you’ll find great child-friendly café’s with play areas for the kids, The Netherlands has a huge number of large zoos and amusement parks and most museums offer activities for kids.
 There are also some great kids’ museums in The Netherlands.
 Some cool examples are the Railway Museum in Utrecht, Nemo Science Museum in Amsterdam and the Children’s Book Museum in The Hague.

-6. Clogs, windmills & cheese
+Enjoy Dutch clogs, windmills & cheese

 Most likely there aren’t a lot of people who don’t think of wooden shoes, windmills, and cheese when they hear ‘Netherlands’.
 Of course, there’s always some truth in stereotypes.
 Nobody but the occasional farmer wears clogs, but we do have a lot of windmills and tons of cheese.
 Literally.
 The Dutch produce 650 million kilos of cheese per year.
 Did you know the windmills are not just for show?
 Some are used for grinding grain, but most of them serve as water pumps to drain the ‘polders’.
 There are thousands of windmills in The Netherlands and a lot of them are national monuments these days.
 One thing’s for sure, windmills are excellent for very ‘Dutch’ pictures.

-7. Dutch masters of art
+Learn about Dutch masters of art

 Holland has produced many famous painters.
 Just think about Vincent Van Gogh, Johannes Vermeer, Jheronimus Bosch, Pieter Breughel, Rembrandt van Rijn, Jan Steen, Frans Hals, Piet Mondriaan and Karel Appel.
 The Netherlands has a lot of excellent museums, where you can admire both the Dutch masters and many foreign works of art.
 The Rijksmuseum, Stedelijk Museum and Van Gogh Museum in Amsterdam are the most famous, but don’t forget about the Van Abbemuseum in Eindhoven, the Cobra Museum in Amstelveen, the Kröller Müller Museum in Otterlo, the Frans Hals Museum in Haarlem and Museum Boijmans van Beuningen in Rotterdam.

-8. Easy to talk to locals
+It’s easy to talk to locals

 Most Dutch people speak English and often some French and German too.
 Could it be any easier?
 Especially younger people will have no trouble understanding you and will be more than happy to practice their English.
 They might even speak some bits and pieces of other languages too.
 Definitely one of the reasons to visit The Netherlands.